 Why Independent Science News?

-Because of its role, science is a tempting target of manipulation for commercial entities, governments, and other powerful institutions.
+Because of these roles, science is a tempting target of manipulation for commercial entities, governments, and other powerful institutions.
 Not only does it offer a decisive opportunity to tilt the playing field in their favour, but also scientific decisions are often both complex and hidden from view (even from other scientists).
 Manipulation can therefore occur entirely unnoticed.
-Manipulation is further aided by the fact that scientists have constructed for themselves a mythology of impartiality and rigour that deters questioning.
+Manipulation is further aided by the fact that scientists have constructed for themselves a mythology of impartiality and rigour that deters questioning by outsiders.

-Scientific facts and ideas are not always what they seem, however.
-From counting the future world population or quantifying the deaths following the Chernobyl nuclear accident to preventing independent research on GMOs to the safety or the effectiveness of just about any product, including pharmaceuticals and basic foodstuffs, powerful interests often succeed in controlling the output of science.
-When data is manipulated on this scale, then truth, the public, and democracy all suffer.
-It becomes effectively impossible for a society to function and decide rationally and thoughtfully.
+Consequently, scientific facts and ideas are not always what they seem.
+From counting the future world population or quantifying the deaths following the Chernobyl nuclear accident to preventing independent research on GMOs to the safety or the effectiveness of just about any product, including pharmaceuticals and basic foodstuffs, even including the fundamental nature of human disease, powerful interests routinely succeed in controlling the output of science.
+When data is manipulated on this scale then truth, the public interest, and democracy, all suffer.
+It becomes effectively impossible for any society to function and decide rationally and thoughtfully.